-How: We've made it easy!
-Simply fax in a description of your idea on school letterhead, including the following information:
+It’s easy!
+Simply fax in (or scan and email) a description of your idea on school letterhead, including the following information:

 - School and district name, address, telephone and fax number